-As the FC1 moved from a single-issue superpipeline to a superscalar architecture, instruction decoding faces new challenge.
+As the FC1 moves from FC0's single-issue superpipeline to a superscalar architecture, instruction decoding faces new challenge.
 There is the potential for up to 4 instructions to be issued for every clock cycle and this is a lot !

 Depending on the actual implementation and object code, 1, 2, 3 or 4 instructions might be issued to any of the 4 parallel execution units ("globules") and this requires significant efforts.
 Some processors like the Alpha 21264 managed this pretty well, two decades ago, so there is a hope it is doable.
 Later, the 21264 added OOX but there is no point to go this far for now.

 Anyway there is pressure on both the implementations (1, 2, 3 or 4-issue wide versions) and the code generators to create efficient code that runs optimally everywhere.